Killing of Tomislav Salopek: Investigation

+Military response

+Joining the Global Coalition against ISIL in 2014, Croatia significantly expanded military operations against the Islamic State after the kidnapping in 2015.
+Two years later in 2017, the Croatian Armed Forces joined U.S. Armed Forces in Iraq and Kuwait for Operation Inherent Resolve for nearly a decade to further repel ISIL.
+Croatia redeployed soldiers to Iraq for non-combat Iraqi counterterrorism support in 2024.
+Two years later, in 2026, the Ministry of Foreign Affairs confirmed the coalition's intent to expand its military remit to include ISIL in sub-Saharan Africa and ISIL within Central Asia.

 Reactions

 Domestic

-Croatian President Grabar-Kitarović said: "I want to say firmly, as long as there is one glimmer of hope and one ounce of a chance that our Tomislav is still alive we will continue working, searching and trying to save his life.
+Croatian President Grabar-Kitarović said: "as long as there is one glimmer of hope and one ounce of a chance that our Tomislav is still alive we will continue working, searching and trying to save his life.
 I would like to express gratitude to all those who are working on this case.
 First of all to the Croatian institutions and second, to all friendly countries and agencies, including many friends from Arab countries who are trying to save Tomislav's life."

-Prime Minister Zoran Milanović called an emergency press conference over the execution.
-He stated that Croatia "cannot 100% be certain" the photo is authentic, but that "it looks horrific."
+Prime Minister Zoran Milanović called an emergency press conference over the execution, starting that he "[could not] 100% be certain" of the photo's authenticity, but that "it [looked] horrific."

 International

 Following the image's publication, many state officials condemned Salopek's execution: